imrafaelmerino/json-values/README.md

 ##### 4.3- Reduce
-_reduce_ functions are a classic map-reduce over the elements **which are not containers** and which pairs satisfy a predicate.
+Reduce methods are a classic map-reduce over the elements **which are not containers** and which pairs satisfy a predicate.
  The map function takes as a parameter a pair and returns an element that is reduced by an operator.
 ```
 <R> Optional<R> reduce(BinaryOperator<R> op,